-The dances featured on the site are in the Ten Dance which are five International Ballroom Standard dances – Foxtrot, Quickstep, Waltz, Tango and Viennese Waltz.
+There are lots of Ballroom and Latin dances – to help you choose the ones most suitable for you, we have a brief description here, starting with the 10-Dance.
+The dances featured in the Ten Dance are five International Ballroom Standard dances – Foxtrot, Quickstep, Waltz, Tango and Viennese Waltz.
 And five International Latin Dances – Samba, Rumba, Paso Doble, Cha-Cha-Cha and Jive.
-You have the choice to learn all or some of them – they are all featured on the site.
+You have the choice to learn all or some of them.

 Waltz is a graceful dance which started in the early 1600’s in Bavaria, and was introduced to England in the 1800’s.
 It features a strong “rise and fall” or up and down movement throughout the figures.
 It is the dance which most comes to mind when thinking of Ballroom dances and has a romantic feel and appearance.

 A smooth American dance which originated in the early 1900’s with partners moving gracefully across the floor.
 Foxtrot can be danced at a slow, medium, or fast pace in time to the jazz or big band music which is playing.
 The dance has no rise and fall, with slow steps for two beats, and a quick step for one beat.

 An English dance to a quicker tempo, which is where it gets it’s name.
 Energetic and full of walks, runs, and turns taken from Foxtrot, along with hops, jumps and skips.
 Quickstep came about in the 1920’s using a combination of Foxtrot and Charleston moves with couples dancing together in syncopated time.